Reliable Generation of Privacy-preserving Synthetic Electronic Health Record Time Series via Diffusion Models: Additional Experiments

 \subsection{Runtime Comparisons}

 In this section, we present additional runtime comparisons across all EHR datasets.
-We consider stochastic process diffusion models, TimeGAN, and GT-GAN because they have the best performance among all baselines based on our results in \Cref{result:pred discri scores}.
+We consider EHR-M-GAN, stochastic process diffusion models, TimeGAN, and GT-GAN.
 We use Intel Xeon Gold 6226 Processor and Nvidia GeForce 2080 RTX Ti to train all the models for a fair comparison.